 Only affecting pine trees, this fungal infection causes its needles to turn brown with yellow spots or reddish-brown colour and fall from the tree.
 This results in the branches only having needles at the end, in what we describe as a ‘lion’s tail’.
 The discolouration and shedding of the needles weaken the tree’s capacity to photosynthesise, putting its health at risk.

 The main pests in the UK are bugs, beetles and borers, and they cause harm to trees through their eating habits and reproductive activities.
 Some cause purely aesthetic damage, while others can put the general health and mortality of the tree at risk.

 Oak Processionary Moth (OPM)

-If you see OPM nests or caterpillars, we suggest staying well clear and keep pets and children away from the area.
-You should also report the sighting to the forestry commission via their website, and consult a local tree surgeon if you wish to have them removed.
+If you see OPM nests or caterpillars, we suggest staying well clear and keeping pets and children away from the area.
+You should also report the sighting to the forestry commission via their website and consult a local tree surgeon if you wish to have them removed.